zemekeneng/liarsdice/README.md

 This is a game to pit [Liar's Dice][1] robots against each other.

-Liar's Dice is played amongst two or more players, each of whom begin with a dice cup and four six-sided dice.
+Liar's Dice is played amongst two or more players, each of whom begin with a dice cup and five six-sided dice.
 All players roll their dice, but don't reveal them.
 In turn, each player makes a declaration, such as "two threes" or "three sixes", or, a player may call "Liar".
 Each successive call must be higher than the previous (either a higher